-These days, the level of sophistication of Adobe Lightroom is such that it supports a significant amount of what I do with my photos in post.
+These days, the level of sophistication of Adobe Lightroom is such that it supports about 95% of what I do with my photos in post.
 The $9.99/month Creative Cloud subscription for a Photography Plan (which includes Lightroom and Photoshop) is a no-brainer deal for any photography enthusiast.

-Adobe Photoshop remains my go-to tool for complex distraction removals, any layered processing, or panorama stitching.
+Adobe Photoshop remains my go-to tool for complex distraction removals or any layered processing.
 If you subscribe to the Adobe CC Photography Plan, you get both Lightroom and Photoshop, including every single upgrade, for ten bucks a month.

-For bracketed HDR processing, I feel that Photomatix Pro offers significantly wider range of possibilities than Lightroom.
+For bracketed HDR processing – which I do very rarely these days – Photomatix Pro remains my main tool.
+It certainly offers significantly wider range of possibilities than Lightroom in respect to HDR.

 Widely acclaimed by pros and enthusiasts alike, B&H Photo is a leading store in the photographic field.
 I have been to the physical store on New York’s Garment District – and it borders on intimidating, with its size and range of products.
 The same wide range can be found in the online store, which I use regularly.